-So you're about to embark on a travel adventure, exploring the world and fully immersing yourself in a completely different culture.
-However, if you haven't done a lot of travelling the whole process can be daunting and you're bound to make some planning errors.
-If you want your trip to go off without a hitch, here's a list of the five worst mistakes people make when planning a trip – and most importantly, how they can be avoided.
+What are the 5 worst mistakes people make when planning a trip?
+So you’re about to embark on a travel adventure, exploring the world and fully immersing yourself in a completely different culture.
+However, if you haven’t done a lot of travelling the whole process can be daunting and you’re bound to make some planning errors.
+If you want your trip to go off without a hitch, here’s a list of the five worst mistakes people make when planning a trip – and most importantly, how they can be avoided.

 1. Forgetting about travel insurance